Adoption 6 min read

 If you are the business owner, you are the social proof.
 Your team will adopt AI at the speed you visibly adopt it yourself.

-Why These Barriers Compound
+Why These Barriers Compound, and Where to Start

 Status quo bias makes the team reluctant to try.
 Competence threat makes the strongest people resist.
 Decision paralysis prevents anyone from starting.
 Trust gaps create fear of errors.
-And the absence of social proof means nobody wants to go first.
+And the absence of social permission means nobody wants to go first.

-The result is a stable equilibrium of non-adoption — even when every individual on the team privately believes AI would be useful.
+The result is a stable equilibrium of non-adoption, even when every individual on the team privately believes AI would be useful.
 Nobody moves because nobody else is moving.

 Breaking this cycle does not require addressing all five barriers simultaneously.
-It requires addressing one — usually social proof — and letting the momentum cascade.
+It requires addressing one: usually social proof; and letting the momentum cascade.

 When a respected team member starts using AI openly and reporting positive results, it simultaneously reduces the competence threat (their expertise is clearly intact), provides a decision shortcut (use what they are using), offers trust calibration (they can explain what works and what does not), and weakens status quo bias (the new normal is shifting).